raileurope/lolsoap/README.md

 ## Changelog ##

+### 0.5 ###

+* Generate our own namespace prefixes rather than using ones from the WSDL document.
+This fixes issues with WSDLs that use the same prefix to denote different namespaces in different places.

 ### 0.4 ###

 * Don't raise an exception on when a SOAP fault is detected.
 Whether or